matjaztrontelj/gaNoCookie/Readme.md

 Usage
 --------------

-This code works only with Universal Analytics GA profiles.
-If you use a classic Analytics profile, you'll have to create a new one.
+*This code works only with Universal Analytics GA profiles.* If you use a classic Analytics profile, you'll have to create a new one.

 The following code examples assume that files are stored in /ganc folder in the root of your web server.

 Client usage is compatible with Google Analytics analytics.js usage.
-Page views and events are supported at the moment.
+Sending page views and events is supported at the moment.

 All that is needed to use this library is including the following code in your HTML: